zoraviel/CSS-assignment-3/rubric.md

 All of the above.
 Plus:

-* In the *gh-pages* branch, the files *index.html* and *main.css* have been changed as instructed under the heading "Part 2: Responsive design" here:  https://github.com/macloo/CSS-assignment-3
+* In the *gh-pages* branch, the *main.css* has been changed as instructed under the heading "Part 2: Grid layout using grid areas" in the [README](README.md).

-* NO changes have been made to *main.css* EXCEPT as instructed.
+* The main layout uses grid areas as instructed and looks reasonably similar to the [example](screen_captures/full-size-styled-sm.png).

+* One media query has been added at the bottom of *main.css* as instructed under the heading "Part 3: Responsive web design" in the [README](README.md).

+* The layout resulting from the media query uses grid areas as instructed and *at a narrow width* looks reasonably similar to the [example](screen_captures/phone-size-styled-sm.png).

 * Your CSS validates [here](https://jigsaw.w3.org/css-validator/).